 Model

 PyEPO supports end-to-end predict-then-optimize with linear objective functions and unknown cost coefficients.
-At its core is the differentiable optimization solver, which computes gradients of the cost coefficients with respect to the optimal solution.
+At its core is the differentiable optimization solver, which computes gradients of the loss with respect to the cost coefficients.

 optModel is the base abstraction in PyEPO.
-It wraps an optimization solver or algorithm as a container, providing a unified interface for training and evaluation.
-PyEPO provides several pre-defined models using GurobiPy, Pyomo, COPT, OR-Tools, and MPAX:
+It wraps an optimization solver or algorithm with a unified interface for training and evaluation.
+PyEPO provides several pre-defined models using GurobiPy, COPT, Pyomo, OR-Tools, and MPAX:

-When building models with PyEPO, users do not need to specify the cost coefficients, since they are unknown and will be predicted from data.
+When building models with PyEPO, users do not need to specify the cost coefficients – they are predicted from data at training time.

 For more details, see the 01 Optimization Model notebook.